In the Name of Tai

 In The Name Of Tai (इन द नेम आफ ताई, "Tai" translates to "elder sister" in Marathi) is a Bollywood film directed by Ujjwal V. Thengdi and starring Dr. Nishiganda Wad, Asrani, Dr. Vilas Ujawane, Mahesh Thakur, Parag Ajgaonkar and Thengdi.

 Plot

 The film is a female-orientated story based on a dreadful tragedy of a dedicated and educated village woman, respectfully known as Tai, who chooses a valiant but perilous avenue.
-She unfortunately suffers sexually as well as psychologically in her personal life, yet altruistically battles for a common cause of protecting acres of land owned by the village farmers and deprived poverty stricken village community from the clutches of the corridor of power, builders, and politicians.
+She suffers sexually as well as psychologically in her personal life, yet altruistically battles for a common cause of protecting acres of land owned by the village farmers and deprived poverty stricken village community from the clutches of the corridor of power, builders, and politicians.